uoit-cpp/course-material/lectures/c++-fileio.md

 #### Problem

-The above code overwrites the file everytime it opens it for writing.
-We can solve this issue by tell the system to open file in the append mode.
+The above code __overwrites__ the file everytime it opens it for writing.
+We can solve this issue by telling the system to open file in the append mode.
 Replace

 ~~~cpp
 ofstream f("numbers.txt");